 Indiana University School of Medicine and its partner IU schools, along with external corporate participants, propose a bold plan within their Precision Health Initiative (PHI) grand challenge.
 The goal of the PHI grand challenge is to position IU among the leading universities in understanding and optimizing the prevention, onset, treatment, progression and health outcomes of human diseases through a more precise definition of the genetic, developmental, behavioral and environmental factors that contribute to an individual’s health.
 Learn more

-Vice President for Research Fred H. Cate has issued a Request for Proposals for the second round of funding through Indiana University’s Grand Challenges Program.
+Vice President for Research Fred H. Cate has issues a Request for Proposals for the second round of funding through Indiana University’s Grand Challenges Program.
 Cate has also announced information sessions, to be held at IU Bloomington on October 19th and IUPUI on October 20th.